I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 In fact, he gave us a date for the end of the war in Afghanistan.

-And as a tragic reminder of that, we just lost six Americans on December 21st when a suicide bomber rammed a motorcycle that was full of explosives into a patrol car in New York City where I'm broadcasting from.
+And as a tragic reminder that we just lost six Americans on December 21st when a suicide bomber rammed a motorcycle that was full of explosives into a patrol car here in New York City, where I'm broadcasting from,

-There were thousands of police and UIT uh police and U.S. military service personnel on the streets of Manhattan yesterday, paying respects to NYPD detective and Air National Guard Sergeant Joseph Lem.
+there were thousands of police and U.S. military service personnel on the streets of Manhattan yesterday paying respects to NYPD detective and Air National Guard Sergeant Joseph Lem.

 So we are still very much at war in Afghanistan.